 - The more shares that you buy in your home, the less rent you pay.
-If you staircase to 75%, you won't pay any rent - You're building up equity in your home - staircasing is an investment.
-If the value of your home increases, you'll have a bigger share of the increase in value.
-It's important to remember that property values can also go down.
+If you staircase to 100%, you will not pay any rent. - You are building up equity in your home - staircasing is an investment.
+If the value of your home increases, you will have a bigger share of the increase in value.
+(It is important to remember that property values can also go down). - If you staircase to 100% ownership, you can sell your home when you want, without any restrictions and you can sell for whatever price you choose and keep the full proceeds from the sale. - If you own a house and staircase to 100%, you will usually become the freeholder.